TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/powershell/index.md

   Write-Output $Output
 }

 ```

 {% endraw %}

-[Fizz Buzz](https://sampleprograms.io/projects/fizz-buzz) in [Powershell](https://sampleprograms.io/languages/powershell) was written by:
+Fizz Buzz in [Powershell](https://sampleprograms.io/languages/powershell) was written by:

 - Devin Leaman
 - rzuckerm

+This article was written by:

+- Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 15 2023 09:50:39.
-The solution was first committed on Aug 04 2018 14:54:06.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution